 The Masters Built Environment (MBE), by dissertation, is offered by the Department of Town and Regional Planning at the Durban University of Technology.
-It falls under the MBE programme offered by the Departments of Construction Management & Quantity Surveying which are currently responsible for the registration and administrative support for the qualification.
-However, the Department of Town and Regional Planning has specific eligibility enrolment criteria and procedures for the programme in line with its departmental strategic research objectives and discipline ethos.
+The Department has specific eligibility enrolment criteria and procedures for the programme in line with its departmental strategic research objectives and discipline ethos.
 These are in line with the envisaged goals and objectives of the programme which are to prepare students for doctoral research as well as equip them with research skills for development planning.
 The purpose of the Master of the Built Environment is not for the purposes of professional registration with the South African Council for Town and Regional Planners (SACPLAN), but to further research capacity on planning related issues in KwaZulu-Natal.